digitranslab/kozmodb/assets/contributions-agreement/individual-contributor.md

-# KozmoDB, Inc. Contributor License Agreement
+# DigitransLab.
+Contributor License Agreement

-By Submitting a Contribution to a Project, you hereby accept and agree to the following terms and conditions (this “Agreement”) for your prior, present and future Contributions submitted to KozmoDB, Inc.
+By Submitting a Contribution to a Project, you hereby accept and agree to the following terms and conditions (this “Agreement”) for your prior, present and future Contributions submitted to DigitransLab.
 (“Company”).
 Except for the licenses granted herein to Company, you reserve all right, title, and interest in and to your Contributions.